Tim Setter

 mechanisms by which environmental stresses arrest sink-organ development (especially

-reproductive organs and kernels), alter phytohormone levels and modify the expression of
+reproductive organs: maize florets and kernels) alter phytohormone levels and modify the expression of

 gene products involved in cell proliferation.
-All of our studies deal with plant responses to environmental conditions, especially water deficit, temperature extremes, and elevated
+All of our studies deal with plant responses to environmental conditions, especially water deficit, temperature, and elevated

 atmospheric CO2.
 Studies on maize reproductive development concern